conor1982/Python_Module/README.md

 # Description

-This is a Readme file for the tasks and assignments in the Programming and Scripting Module 2020.
-This Repository contains the Weekly Task code for the various assigments from the Programming and Scripting Course.
+This is a Readme file for the Programming and Scripting Module 2020.
+This Repository contains the Weekly Task code for the various assignments for this Module.

 In total there are 7 different tasks.
 The student is required to write a program for each of these tasks in Python.
 Each program can be looked at in more detail in the Table of Contents below.